getaclue/getaclue.github.io/_posts/2018-06-10-i-have-to-come-clean-about-my-project.markdown

 I have something to tell you and come clean about.
 I haven't touched my beloved dailyvibes code base since April.
 And if I am being completely honest, I kind of lost steam in March.
 (To give you some context, I started thinking about the project in October and working on it last November.
 Since November I tried to ship something every 2 weeks.)

 Everything was fine until about March.
 In March, I felt that I did not like where I was going, I was having a bad time, and I was losing project's direction.
-I felt like abandoning the project.
 I even had thoughts of abandoning it.

 I also knew that my app was stable enough for people to use.
 Thus, if I was about to abandon my work then at least people would not lose their data.
 These thoughts allowed me to slow down and to reflect.
 Afterall, I still care about the project.